ashemag/spreadsheet_fun/README.md

 Hello!
 I'm a machine learning engineer at Civis Analytics where I
 1. Developed/ship our house forecasting model to HMP
 2. Created a resource allocation service/dashboard for SMP and the Biden campaign
-3. Developed/manage our flight radar ad testing system for our senate clients.
+3. Developed/manage our flight radar ad testing system for our senate clients
 3. Manage modeling-as-a-service products for our clients

 ### What is this repo?